secinthenet/crypto-guide/README.md

         default, i.e. be "amnesic").
     -   The OS should be loaded from a DVD instead of a USB flash drive since the former is more secure against modifications after the initial write.
+    -   Ideally, the computer will never be connected to the internet after it was used to generate the secrets.
+This eliminates the risk that the generated secret was stored in persisent memory (probably due to already being compromised), and then transmitted to the attacker when connected to the internet.
 -   Firmware/hardware generation on a special purpose security device such as a hardware wallet or an HSM.
 -   Casino grade dice.
 Pro: simple, malware resistant, easy to verify.
 Con: